 Delve into the pristine wilderness of the American Rockies on this adventure from Denver to Chicago.

 Herds of bison slowly graze their way across golden prairies under the icy watch of snow-capped mountains.
+Giant presidents of old stare down from Mt Rushmore.
+Bears and wolves stalk across Yellowstone National Park.
+Stars cover the sky as you sleep in the shadow of the immense Devils Tower.
 Welcome to North America's wild Old West, home to some of the country's most stunning national parks and environments.
-Spot bears and wolves on a trek across Yellowstone National Park, come face to face (literally) with the giant presidents of Mount Rushmore, and spend a night camping under the stars in the shadow of the Devils Tower.
 Learn the stories of the Native Americans and meet real cowboys on this incredible adventure across the American Rockies.

 Spanning three National Parks, two National Monuments, and a collection of State and County Parks, this is a must for nature lovers

-Spend an evening on the banks of the Mississippi, Huckleberry Finn style, and rent a canoe to paddle along the famous river
+Spend an evening on the banks of the Mississippi, in true Huckleberry Finn style, and rent a canoe to paddle along the famous river

 Spend two nights in Yellowstone and keep your eyes open for bison, bears, even rare grey wolves

 Take a scenic drive through the spectacular snow-capped mountains, valleys, lakes and rivers of Grand Teton National Park, one of America's natural treasures